Degree Ceremony Frequently Asked Questions

 Q: Can I graduate with two degrees in person at the same degree ceremony?

-A: You can take one of the degrees in person, and the other in absentia.
-Your name will be read out twice in the ceremony.
+A: You can take one of the degrees in person, and the other ('lower' degree) in absentia.

 Q: What do I wear at the Degree Ceremony?

-- Either dark suit with dark socks; dark skirt with black tights or stockings; dark trousers with dark socks.
+- Either dark suit with dark socks; or dark skirt with black tights or stockings; or dark trousers with dark socks or dark hosiery.